LOG-TAG/openmobster/trunk/dev-tools/appCreator/src/main/resources/template/README.txt

 Project Layout:    *
 ********************

-Each generated project has the following three maven modules:
+Each generated project has the following 4 maven modules:

+* app-android - Contains the App for the Android OS - version 2.0 and higher

-* app-rimos - Contains the device side application code for the Blackberry OS - version 4.3.0 and higher
+* app-rimos - Contains the App for the Blackberry OS - version 4.3.0 and higher

 * cloud - Contains the "OpenMobster Cloud Server" based artifacts which will be deployed on the server side